 Can a care home change fees or contract terms after you move in?

 Could my care home fees change or other contract terms after I’ve moved in?
-If you want to know can care homes increase fees the answer is yes under certain conditions.
-This guide helps you understand your rights concerning a care home fees change and what care homes are legally allowed to change.
+If you want to know can care homes increase fees, the short answer is yes – but only in certain circumstances.
+There are also rules in place to protect you.
+This guide explains what to expect, what your rights are, and what to do if something doesn’t feel right.

 care home fees uk; Care home fees change; care home contract; can care homes increase fees; care home fees;